sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 **Uniformly and Consistency**

 The Composite design pattern provides a uniform way to treat both individual objects and compositions of objects.
-Having one common interface clients can use to operate on these objects simplifes the code base and object interactions.
+Clients have one common interface to use to operate on these objects which simplifes the code base and object interactions.

 **Flexibility**